You did it. You’ve got your first job as a new sales development rep (SDR). Congratulations!

 2. Quickly Follow Up With Inbound Leads (Just Not Too Quickly)

 If you want to baby-step your way into the role of the cold caller, contacting inbound leads is a great place to start.
 After all, these people filled out a form on the company website.
 They are interested.

 When calling these prospects, you need to get in touch with them sooner rather than later.

 Telfer School of Management from the University of Ottawa found that when it comes to the inbound leads, “the best odds for first contact with a lead are between 10 – 60 minutes of a query and not the first five minutes.”

 3. Be Persistent With Your Follow Up

-Now, I know you would never treat the contacts on your call list to the old “one and done” method.
-Right?
 But are you calling more than four times?
-I mean, only 10 percent of sales are closed after four follow-up attempts while 80 percent of sales are closed after five – 12 contacts.
+Only 10 percent of sales are closed after four follow-up attempts while 80 percent of sales are closed after five – 12 contacts.

-OK, so all of your five-to-12 attempts don’t have to be phone calls, but you do need to ensure that calling is one of your touch points and that you remain persistent in your efforts.
+Not all of your five-to-12 attempts have to be phone calls, but you do need to ensure that calling is one of your touch points and that you remain persistent in your efforts.

 5. Focus on Call Durations

 Another tip when it comes to sales reps making cold calls: keep the decision maker on the phone for as long as possible, within reason, to build rapport and improve the likelihood of a win.